cadnano/cadnano2.5/README.md

 or you can manually:

-1. Install Qt5 (download online installer)
+1. Install Qt5. download the [online installer](http://www.qt.io/download-open-source/)
 2. Build sip and PyQt5 against this Qt5

-Of course there are many ways to accomplish this feat, but needless to say OS X and Linux installs of `PyQt5` can be painful.
+Of course there are many ways to accomplish this feat, but needless to say OS X and Linux installs of `PyQt5` can be painful for some people.

-# Conversion of cadnano .nno files to 3D STL model
+# *nno2stl*: Conversion of cadnano .nno files to 3D STL model

-The purpose of this is for 3D printing
+The purpose of this is for 3D printing cadnano designs